mildsunrise/university-4b-tfg/memory/sota.md

 When developing a possible solution —be it in form of kernel patches, loadable modules or userspace daemons— we'll likely rely on **accounting mechanisms** to track resource usage of (groups of) tasks and provide fairness. **Resource control** mechanisms will also be needed to enforce limits on (groups of) tasks, in the case of a userspace daemon.
 Section \ref{subsec:resource-control} details relevant accounting & control mechanisms readily available in Linux.

+Finally, section \ref{subsec:other-technologies} details other technologies used in this thesis.

 ## Linux and the I/O stack {#subsec:io-stack}